enzoephrem/TumorSeg/README.md

 ## [Demo](demo)
 ## Logs

-[Logs](logs) we're stored using a tensorboard callback during the training.
+[Logs](logs) were stored using a tensorboard callback during the training.

 To launch the tensorboard instance run